jantzeno/fiscal-fox/README.md

 ### Reporting

-- Dashboard for reporting on budget status
+- dashboard - for reporting on budget status

 ### Budget